Today's Best Tech Deals

 Other options to consider

-Apple TV 4K is very expensive, but it’s an obvious choice for folks who’ve devoted themselves to the Apple ecosystem.
+Apple TV 4K is very expensive, but it’s an obvious choice for folks who’ve devoted themselves to the Apple ecosystem—including the new Apple TV+ streaming service (you can read our review of Apple TV+ here).
 It’s the only streaming box that supports iTunes videos, Apple Music, and AirPlay streaming—not to mention Dolby Vision HDR—and it serves as a HomeKit hub for remote control of your smart home.

 The Siri remote offers great voice control features, and it has full support for TV volume and power.
 The previous-generation (1080p) Apple TV also remains available for a slightly less premium $149.

-The Nvidia Shield Android TV is relatively expensive at $200, but last year’s hardware revision and an influx of geeky new features make it a compelling choice for power users.
-You can set the Shield up as a Plex media server for streaming a personal media library to all your other devices, for example, or connect it to an HDHomeRun networked tuner for use with Plex DVR, letting you record and watch free over-the-air broadcasts.
-You can even plug in a USB stick and use the set-top box as a Samsung SmartThings controller for your smart home.
-Needless to say, the Nvidia Shield TV supports 4K video, too.
+The Nvidia Shield Android TV is relatively expensive at $149, but a new processor and AI-powered 4K upscaling make it a compelling choice for power users.
+The Nvidia Shield Pro version is even pricier at $200, but it can be configured to stream your personal media library to all your other devices; connected to a HDHomeRun networked tuner for use with Plex DVR, letting you record and watch free over-the-air broadcasts; and you can even plug in a USB stick and use the set-top box as a Samsung SmartThings smart home hub.

 Sling TV subscribers who are also interested in receiving over-the-air broadcast TV might be interested in looking at the AirTV Player + Adapter, although we found it to be a disappointment.